simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

   valued functions.

 You might be wondering how `**` works under the hood, since it's not valid sql.
-At build time, moor's generator will transform `**` into a list of all columns from the referred table.
+At build time, drift's generator will transform `**` into a list of all columns from the referred table.
 For instance, if we had a table `foo` with an `id INT` and a `bar TEXT` column.
 Then, `SELECT foo.** FROM foo` might be desugared to `SELECT foo.id AS "nested_0.id", foo.bar AS "nested_0".bar FROM foo`.

 ## Dart interop
-Moor files work perfectly together with moor's existing Dart API:
+Drift files work perfectly together with drift's existing Dart API:

-- you can write Dart queries for tables declared in a moor file:
+- you can write Dart queries for tables declared in a drift file:
 ```dart
 Future<void> insert(TodosCompanion companion) async {
       await into(todos).insert(companion);
 }
 ```
-- by importing Dart files into a moor file, you can write sql queries for tables declared in Dart.
+- by importing Dart files into a drift file, you can write sql queries for tables declared in Dart.
 - generated methods for queries can be used in transactions, they work together with auto-updating queries, etc.